nationalarchives/design-system/src/styles/icons/index.md

 Avoid using icons in all call to action buttons.

-{{ example({ group: "styles", item: "icons", example: "icon-button", html: true, nunjucks: true, open: false, size: "xxs" }) }}
+{{ example({ group: "styles", item: "icons", example: "icon-button", html: true, nunjucks: true, size: "xxs", openHTML: true, nunjucksOptions: false }) }}

 With call to actions that benefit from an arrow or chevron icon that points to the right, align the icon to the right of the button text.

-{{ example({ group: "styles", item: "icons", example: "icon-button-right-icon", html: true, nunjucks: true, open: false, size: "xxs" }) }}
+{{ example({ group: "styles", item: "icons", example: "icon-button-right-icon", html: true, nunjucks: true, size: "xxs", openHTML: true, nunjucksOptions: false }) }}

 ## Brand icons

+TNA Frontend doesn't include [Font Awesome brand icons](https://fontawesome.com/search?o=r&m=free&f=brands) by default.
+If you include them in you application then you can use the `brandIcon` property of buttons to add a brand icon.

 Use brand icons to add visual information to external site links.
 Keep the brand icon on the left of the button.

-{{ example({ group: "styles", item: "icons", example: "brand-icon-button", html: true, nunjucks: true, open: false, size: "xxs" }) }}
+{{ example({ group: "styles", item: "icons", example: "brand-icon-button", html: true, nunjucks: true, size: "xxs", openHTML: true, nunjucksOptions: false }) }}

 ## Displaying information with icons

 Use a [description list](/design-system/styles/lists/#description-lists) to show a list of fields and values.
 If space allows, the titles can be enhanced with icons.

-{{ example({ group: "styles", item: "lists", example: "description-list-icons-plain", html: true, nunjucks: false, open: false, size: "s" }) }}
+{{ example({ group: "styles", item: "lists", example: "description-list-icons-plain", html: true, nunjucks: false, size: "s", openHTML: true }) }}

 ### Chip lists with icons